Make A Bootable Windows USB From An ISO

 How to make a Windows 11, 10, 8.1, 8, 7, Vista or XP Bootable USB from any Microsoft ISO image file

 As many computers are now shipped without optical devices (yes folks CD and DVD is a thing of the past) it is becoming more important to be able to create a bootable USB from any legal Microsoft Windows bootable ISO or a custom built recovery ISO.
 The main issue we have come across is that the Microsoft ISO to USB Software does not always work, especially with Windows XP and Vista and also there seem to be issues with 4Gb USB devices, windows 10 boot sectors and many random issues.
 We have therefore created this guide on how to create a bootable USB with any official Microsoft ISO or custom built recovery media sourced from Restore Solutions or directly from Microsoft.

 We believe Rufus is the best free ISO to USB tool available

 Rufus is by far the best tool to make bootable Windows USB keys / memory sticks.
 All you need is the Windows ISO or your Windows recovery ISO that yis available from restore.solutions and the free tool Rufus USB tool which is available free here https://rufus.akeo.ie/. (available in almost all languages)

-The Rufus FAQ is available HERE and full instructions on how to use this tool with a legitimate and legal Windows ISO follow.
+The Rufus Wiki FAQ has full instructions on how to use this tool.

 Download the executable and double click on it.
 Remember no installation is necessary as the Rufus USB tool does not need to be installed on your computer to work, you can just run it and the tool does NOT alter your computer in any way.